javanile/lcov.sh/README.md

 You'll find an overview of all our projects [on our website](https://www.javanile.org).

 Does your business depend on our contributions?
 Reach out and support us on [Patreon](https://www.patreon.com/javanile).

+## Security

+If you discover any security related issues, please email bianco@javanile.org instead of using the issue tracker.

 ## License